geekzter/azure-aks/README.md

 If you're on macOS, you can run '`brew bundle`' in the repo root to get the required tools, as there is a `Brewfile`.

-### Access
+### Permissions
 Terraform will create a service principal, hence you will need the ability to create one in your AAD tenant.
-If you do not have that permission, you can use a pre-provisioned service principal instead and configure it using the following variables:
+If you do not have that permission, you can use a pre-provisioned service principal instead and configure it using the following Terraform variables:
 ```
 aks_sp_application_id
 aks_sp_application_secret